masnes/financial_calculators/README.md

 ### Net Increase Calculator

 Calculates the multiple of increase given a compounding rate and number of periods.
-For instance if something compounds at a rate of 7% per period for 40 periods, it will increase a total of 14.97 times.
+For instance, if something compounds at a rate of 7% per period for 40 periods, it will increase a total of 14.97 times.

 Usage: